007 First Light: Release

-IO Interactive held a livestream on November 19, 2020 to announce their next game following the then-upcoming Hitman 3 (2021), which concluded with the reveal of Project 007, a new James Bond video game with an original story developed and published by IOI, in collaboration with Metro-Goldwyn-Mayer and Eon Productions.
+IO Interactive held a livestream on 19 November 2020 to announce their next game following the then-upcoming Hitman 3 (2021), which concluded with the reveal of Project 007, a new James Bond video game with an original story developed and published by IOI, in collaboration with Metro-Goldwyn-Mayer, Eon Productions, and licensee Delphi Interactive.
 The announcement coincided with the official start of development at IOI's Denmark and Sweden studios.
 The game is being developed on the Glacier Engine for "modern systems and platforms".
 In February 2025, Amazon MGM Studios took over supervisory duties on the title after acquiring full creative and production rights to the James Bond IP from Eon and former film franchise producers Michael G. Wilson and Barbara Broccoli, making it the first Bond game to be released since Eon's departure from the series.
-The game was confirmed to be launching on Nintendo Switch 2 during the April 2025 installment of Nintendo Direct.
+The game was confirmed to be launching on Nintendo Switch 2 during the April 2025 instalment of Nintendo Direct.

-The game was formally unveiled as 007 First Light on June 2, 2025, with the game's first trailer premiering at Sony Interactive Entertainment's State of Play presentation on June 4, and the title later appearing during the publisher's IOI Showcase digital presentation on June 6.
-SIE hosted a dedicated State of Play presentation on September 3, 2025 that unveiled gameplay and narrative details, as well as the cast.
-On September 24, it was announced at Tokyo Game Show that Gemma Chan will play as Dr. Selina Tan, an original character created by IOI.
+The game was formally unveiled as 007 First Light on 2 June 2025, with the game's first trailer premiering at Sony Interactive Entertainment's State of Play presentation on 4 June, and the title later appearing during the publisher's IOI Showcase digital presentation on 6 June.
+SIE hosted a dedicated State of Play presentation on 3 September 2025 that unveiled gameplay and narrative details, as well as the cast.
+On 24 September, it was announced at Tokyo Game Show that Gemma Chan will play as Dr. Selina Tan, an original character created by IOI.
+On 11 December, it was announced at The Game Awards 2025 that Lenny Kravitz will portray the antagonist Bawma.

-007 First Light is set to be released for Nintendo Switch 2, PlayStation 5, Windows and Xbox Series X/S on March 27, 2026.
+The game was originally announced to be released for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S on 27 March 2026.
+In December 2025, the release date was delayed to 27 May 2026.
+In April 2026, the Nintendo Switch 2 version was delayed to the third quarter of 2026.
+IO Interactive CEO Hakan Abrak stated that the developers pushed it to later in the summer season to allow more work on optimization, but that they were working to get it ready due to the legacy of Bond games on Nintendo platforms.

+Promotion

+IO Interactive partnered with Coca-Cola for promotion of 007 First Light with themed cans of Zero Sugar Zero Caffeine offering competition prizes, including in-game outfits for Bond and a one-of-a-kind 007 First Light-themed Xbox Series X. From 14 May to 10 June 2026, a free copy of 007 First Light is bundled with the purchase of an Nvidia GeForce RTX 50 series graphics card.